douglaspasqualin/Bench-20-STM/README.md

 `$ ./run-all.sh`

 This script will run all experiments with exactly the same configuration that we have used in the paper.
 It will probably take **more than 24 hours** to run all experiments.
 Also, make sure that the machine where you will run the experiments supports at least 192 threads.
-Additionally, this script will generate the graphs in the "Results" folder (created dynamically).
+Additionally, this script will generate the graphs in the "Results" folder.

 The next subsections explain how to run each experiment in the paper individually.